FelixFengCN/ICNs-annotation/README.md

 This repository provides the data and code associated with our study:

 Guozheng Feng, Jiayu Chen, Jing Sui, Vince D. Calhoun.
-Cellular and molecular underpinnings of functional networks in the human brain. https://doi.org/10.1101/2025.04.28.651051
+Cellular and molecular associations with intrinsic brain organization. https://doi.org/10.1101/2025.04.28.651051

 If you use this repository, please cite the above paper.